 Contributory negligence prevents an injured plaintiff from collecting any damages whatsoever if they are found to be at fault for the accident, regardless of the percentage.

 This means that even 1 percent fault found on the part of the plaintiff could drastically lower the value of their claim in states that use this rule.
-However, the best way to find out whether your claim would be impacted is to meet with an attorney for help.
+However, the best way to find out whether your claim would be impacted is to seek the legal advice of a personal injury lawyer.

 Finding A Personal Injury Lawyer